Aero Trasporti Italiani Flight 460

 Aero Trasporti Italiani Flight 460 was a scheduled passenger flight between Milan Linate Airport in Milan, Italy and Cologne Bonn Airport in Cologne, Germany on 15 October 1987.
 The flight was operated by Aero Trasporti Italiani (ATI), a subsidiary of Alitalia, using an ATR-42 turboprop aircraft.

 Icing conditions existed at the time and 15 minutes after takeoff, while climbing through FL147 (14700 ft) in IAS hold mode (constant speed set at 133 kn) the aircraft rolled left and right before crashing nose down into a 700 m mountain following an uncontrolled descent.
-All 37 onboard the aircraft were killed.
+All 37 on board the aircraft were killed.

 Accident

-The aircraft took off from Milan-Linate Airport at 19:13, the flight had a 53 minute delay due to air traffic and bad weather.
+The aircraft took off from Milan-Linate Airport at 19:13.
+The flight had a 53-minute delay due to air traffic and bad weather.
 After about fifteen minutes the aircraft was climbing to an altitude of 14,700 ft, in IAS hold mode at a constant speed of 133 knots, when it began a rotation movement to the right and left: 41 ° to the right, 100 ° to the left then 105 ° to the right and 135 ° to the left.
 The ATR 42 also performed three anomalous downward trim changes and was then unable to recover the necessary altitude.
 The aircraft fell nose-first towards the ground along the slopes of the mountain at about 700 m above sea level after an uncontrolled descent.
-The aircraft crashed at 7:29 around Mount Crezzo, all 37 people onboard perished.
+The aircraft crashed at 19:29 around Mount Crezzo.
+All 37 people on board died.

 Aircraft

 The aircraft involved in the accident was an Aerospatiale ATR 42-312, serial number 046, registered as I-ATRH and named "Città di Verona".
-It was delivered brand new to ATI on 14 May 1987 equipped with two Pratt and Whitney PW120 turbo propeller engines.
+It was delivered brand new to ATI on 14 May 1987 equipped with two Pratt and Whitney PW120 turboprop engines.
 The aircraft was manufactured in Toulouse, France and held the test registration of F-WWEZ prior to delivery.
 Its first test flight was made on 24 April 1987.

 Crew and passengers

 Flight 460 had a crew of three.
 Lamberto Lainè (43) was the pilot, Pierluigi Lampronti (29) was the co-pilot and Carla Corneliani (35) was the flight attendant.

 Originally, 46 seats on the aircraft had been sold however only 30 passengers with reservations arrived on time.
-With the delay, a further 4 passengers were able to board the aircraft.
-The majority of the passengers were Germans and 5 Italians, including 2 infants.
+With the delay, a further four passengers were able to board the aircraft.
+The majority of the passengers were Germans and five Italians, including two infants.
 One notable passenger was German racing driver and two time Nürburgring 24 Hours champion, Axel Felder.